photkosee/comp6080-airbrb/BONUS.md

 ## Extra functionalities
 - Good looking UI and icons for a11y
 - toast messages indicating both success and error with meaningful messages
 - Validating collaping date inputs, and other inputs.
-Having constraints (when login-register) to give a better ux
+Having constraints (when login-register, and some other forms such as booking, publishing, and more) to give a better ux, preventing users to face an error
 - Having a confirmation modal for actions such as delete (booking and listing), publish
 - Allow users to delete a booking they booked with a pending status in a list booking card
 - Allow hosts to delete their own lists
-- Displaying a review section in each list with a user name, feedback, and star rating (and could be clicked to view all other reviews just like 2.6.1)
+- Displaying a review section in each list with a user name, feedback, and star rating (and could be clicked to view all other reviews just like 2.6.1), making the card scrollable (for both displaying reviews and booking history to support many elements)